mike-ward/mike-ward.github.io/_posts/2007-01-02-microsofts-gifts-to-bloggers.md

 ---
 layout: post
-title:  Microsoft's Gifts to Bloggers
+title: 'Microsoft's Gifts to Bloggers'
 ---
 [ ![The Controversy Over Microsoft’s Gifts to Bloggers](http://www.playfuls.com/scitech/gimages/acefer01012.jpg)Playfuls.com is reporting](http://www.playfuls.com/news_05668_The_Controversy_Over_Microsofts_Gifts_to_Bloggers.html) that Microsoft is giving laptops to bloggers who are covering technologies related to Vista.
 Some are calling it a bribe.
 I have only one thing to say to all this.
 Hey, Microsoft, **I love Vista!** I’ve never used it but I’m sure I would have lots of good things to say about if only I had a laptop to run it on ![](/cdn/images/blog/Blog/smile3.gif).
 (Perhaps I’ve had a little more holidy cheer than I can handle?)